Cuphea hyssopifolia-Mexican Heather on 8-7-09, #27-45.

 Uses: Beds, borders, containers, houseplant.

 I hope you enjoyed this page and maybe found it useful.
-If you have any comments, questions, or suggestions, I would like to hear from you.
+I would like to hear from you if you have any comments, questions, or suggestions.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.
 Of course, you can always send me an email at thebelmontrooster@yahoo.com.